jason301c/ptv-api-python/README.md

 7. [To-do](#to-do)

 ## Features
-This module is meant to ease the access of PTV Data API v3 through Python.
-Here, the endpoints are presented as methods of PTVClient.
+The purpose of this module is to ease the access of PTV Data API v3 through Python.
+The endpoints of PTV Data API are presented as methods of PTVClient.
-- API key detection from .env files
 - PTV signature calculation
 - API key authentication on initialization
 - Supports all PTV API endpoints
-- Well documented (supports Python typehints)

 ## Installation
+### Manually
-- Download the folder 'ptv_api'
+- Clone the repository
 - Install requirements.txt

 ## Setup